1. How many letters of recommendation do I need, and by whom should they be written?

 23. How do I reapply to the program?

 To re-apply or to be re-admitted, you must submit a complete online application and pay the fee.
-If you are re-applying or are requesting to be re-admitted after 3 years or more from the date of your initial application or attendance, you must also submit all required documents ( 3 letters of recommendation, transcripts, statement of purpose and official test score report), along with the application fee of eighty dollars (US $80) for U.S. citizens and Permanent Residents or one hundred dollars (US$100) for international applicants.
+If you are re-applying or are requesting to be re-admitted after 3 years or more from the date of your initial application or attendance, you must also submit all required documents ( 3 letters of recommendation, transcripts, statement of purpose and official test score report), along with the application fee of ninety dollars (US $90) for U.S. citizens and Permanent Residents or one hundred ten dollars (US $110) for international applicants.

 25. Can I check my application status over the telephone or via e-mail?